vallinayakichidambaram/practice_rust/README.md

 > cargo --version\
 > rustc --version\
-> rustup --version\
+> rustup --version

-If the commands are successful ,then rust is successfully installedin your system.
+If the commands are successful ,then rust is successfully installed in your system.